NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • Knowingly possess an illegal firearm,

-• False statement in order to purchase a gun,
+• False statement to purchase a gun,

 • Using a weapon to commit a crime,